Healthy Homes Assessment Tomoana

 Tomoana Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Tomoana and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement to all Tomoana and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be applicable during the tenancy of the rental property.
+• Property managers and landlords must keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

-• Private landlords and property managers are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Property managers and private landlords should make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes